Who are ‘boat people’?

 Do harsh border protection laws deter ‘boat people’?

-No. There’s no evidence to suggest our harsh policies on ‘border protection’ reduce the number of boat people trying to get to Australia.
+No. Certainly turn-backs by the navy stop most boats from getting here.
+But there’s no evidence to suggest this or any other harsh policies on ‘border protection’ stop boat people trying to get here.
 Here’s a timeline showing when Australia introduced its harsh asylum seeker policies…

 - June 1989 – Prime Minister Hawke introduced changes that included mandatory deportation, and allowed for the recovery of funds from asylum seekers to pay for the costs of their detention and deportation.
 The number of boat people continued to increase after these changes were introduced.